Jared Wurston had been waiting for this week all year.

 It started with a gluursh.

-Jared quirked an eyebrow at the small, plain box that the white noise was rumbling from.
+Jared quirked an eyebrow at the small, plain box with a single black dial that the ambient white noise was generated from.

 A shadow fell across the entrance to Jared’s cubicle and he sighed in exasperation.
 He figured it was one of his four managers--whichever one drew the short straw and had to work the holiday shift--making some kind of half-assed attempt to assert himself as someone who deserved the grotesque salary he was earning.